Jacob D. Negrey

 Cielo De La Rosa Meza

 Cielo joined the University of Arizona in Fall 2024.
-She grew up in the San Francisco Bay Area.
-She received a BA in Anthropology from UC Santa Cruz where she completed a thesis on chimpanzee foraging cognition.
-Cielo went on to study the behavioral welfare of great apes at the Lester E. Fisher Center in Chicago.
-Most recently, Cielo completed a research assistantship in Northwest Costa Rica where she worked on a project studying the behavioral ecology of capuchin monkeys.
+She grew up in the San Francisco Bay Area and earned her BA in Anthropology from UC Santa Cruz, where she completed a thesis on chimpanzee foraging cognition.
+Before joining the APE lab, Cielo worked on projects examining the behavioral welfare of great apes at the Lester E. Fisher Center in Chicago and the behavioral ecology of capuchin monkeys in northwest Costa Rica.

 Salmah Jombela